xinsys/handbook/_pages/policies/security-incidents.md

+---
-# Security Incidents
+title: Security incidents
+---

 Something went "bump" in the night (or the day)?
-This document explains what to do when responding to a security incident (see [What is an Incident](#what-is-an-incident) below if you need help determining whether something "counts" as an incident or not).
+This document explains what to do when responding to a security incident.
+See [What is an incident?](#what-is-an-incident) if you need help determining whether something counts as an incident.

 # Reporting Process
 To report a security incident, follow all of the steps below: